 The youngest competitor of this category will be rewarded with a plate offered by the “Centro Chitarristico Mauro Giuliani” and an educational prize.

-First absolute special prize: € 200 scholarship; Altamira Guitar N. 200; D’Addario prize; cup and diploma;
+First absolute special prize: € 200; Altamira Guitar N. 200; D’Addario prize; cup and diploma;

 First place: gold medal and diploma; Savarez prize